-This is the devastating effect of heroin that police want you to see
+This is the devastating effect of heroin that Ohio city wants you to see

 The boy turned out to be Pasek's 4-year-old son.

 The officer noticed she was starting to turn blue.
-He called emergency services who administered Narcan, an opiate reversal agent that can save the life of someone acutely overdosing.
+He called emergency medical technicians, who administered Narcan, an opiate reversal agent that can save the life of someone acutely overdosing.

-According to court documents, Acord pled guilty to operating a vehicle while impaired and endangering a child.
-Pasek pled not guilty to endangering a child, disorderly conduct and public intoxication.
-Her case is still open.
+According to court documents, Acord pleaded no contest to operating a vehicle while impaired and endangering a child.
+He was sentenced Thursday to 360 days in jail, had his driver's license suspended for three years and was fined $475.

+Pasek pleaded not guilty Thursday to endangering a child, disorderly conduct and public intoxication.
+She is scheduled to appear for a pretrial hearing next week in East Liverpool Municipal Court.
+Her bond was set at $150,000, CNN affiliate WTOV-TV in Steubenville, Ohio, reported.

 The photographs

-"We are well aware that some may be offended by these images and for that we are truly sorry, but it is time that the non drug using public sees what we are now dealing with on a daily basis," the department said.
+"We are well aware that some may be offended by these images and for that we are truly sorry, but it is time that the non drug using public sees what we are now dealing with on a daily basis," the city government said on Facebook.

 "The poison known as heroin has taken a strong grip on many communities not just ours, the difference is we are willing to fight this problem until it's gone and if that means we offend a few people along the way we are prepared to deal with that."